 - Once olive oil is hot, add beef to pot and deeply brown on all sides then remove from pot.

-- Scrap the bottom of the pan to get the flavor back into the oil.
+- Scrape the bottom of the pan to get the flavor back into the oil.
 Next add chopped onion and sweat them for a few minutes until they start to soften and turn golden.

 - Add in minced garlic and only cook for 1 minute.